A Man From Swadlincote Has Been Jailed For Ten Years For Raping And Sexually Assaulting A Boy - UKNIP

 He is also now subject to an indefinite Sexual Harm Prevention Order.

-Detective Constable Natalie Fletcher of our Child Abuse Investigation Team said: “I want to thank the boy and his family for the great courage they have shown throughout the investigation and the court process.
+Detective Constable Natalie Fletcher of Derbyshire Police’s Child Abuse Investigation Team said: “I want to thank the boy and his family for the great courage they have shown throughout the investigation and the court process.

 “This was an horrific incident that has impacted the boy and his family immensely, so I hope with the maximum sentence that the Judge could have given, it will bring them some solace and closure.”